Mount Mian

-Mount Mian, also known by its Chinese name Mianshan, is a mountain in the town of Mianshan in Jiexiu, Jinzhong, in central Shanxi Province in north China.
+Mount Mian, also known by its Chinese name Mianshan, is a mountain in the town of Mianshan in Jiexiu, Jinzhong, in central Shanxi Province in North China.
 Its official scenic area opened in the year 2000 and covers 75 km2, with about 400 attractions grouped into 14 tourist areas.

 Name

 Mount Mian is supposedly named for the resemblance of its long, unbroken ridgeline to a piece of cotton.
 In ancient Chinese, however, mián did not refer to cotton but to silk floss.
 It was then used by extension for the ideas of "weak", "soft", and "downy", before coming to be used in modern Chinese as the usual word for cotton.

 Geography

-Mt Mian is a branch of the Taihang Mountains south of the Fen River.
+Mount Mian is a branch of the Taihang Mountains south of the Fen River.
 Its official scenic area covers 75 km2, with about 400 attractions grouped into 14 tourist areas.
 The chain's ridgeline stretches for over 100 mi, with its highest peak reaching 2440 m.

 The vegetation in the area has been a focus of study at Shanxi University.
 Geographical features of note include Buddha Embrace Rock, Tiesuo Ridge, Yinkong Cavity, and the Mosta Dome.